Testimonies

 The Vigils For the Overcoming of Homophobia, Transphobia and Biphobia, are simple, but powerful gatherings of people who light a candle, say a prayer, and remember those hurt or lost due to homophobia, transphobia, and biphobia.
 But they are also moments of shared joy, gratitude, and hope.
 They are not protests but acts of presence, of love, and invitations to believe that something better is possible.

 The first vigil was held in 2007, after the suicide of Matteo, a sixteen-year-old boy from Turin who had endured daily bullying in silence.
 His death left behind a question: how could Church leaders remain silent?
-To break that silence, the Kairos group of LGBT Christians in Florence lit a candle.
+To break that silence a group of LGBT Christians in Florence lit a candle.
 That simple act began a movement.
 In that first year, 14 cities held vigils.
-Over time, the tradition has grown into a network of communities praying and remembering together in dozens of cities across Italy and abroad.
+Over time, the tradition has grown into a network of communities praying and remembering together.

 To Vigil